Rob-rls/CV/README.md

 # Robert Summers

 I am a former insurance professional and am excited to start a career as a developer.
-In my past role, I found that the tasks I enjoyed most allowed me to use my creativity, problem-solving skills, and working on project teams.
+In my past role, I found that the tasks I enjoyed most allowed me to use my creativity, problem-solving skills, and work on project teams.
 This lead me to rediscover a passion for code from my childhood where I used to make little text adventure games in BASIC on an Apple IIe.

 As a graduate of [Makers Academy](http://www.makersacademy.com/), an intensive 16-week bootcamp where the focus was on instilling the values of clean code and software craftsmanship, I look forward to joining a company that the I can make a significant contribution to as well as empower me to continue in my professional development.